 The big take-away from all that?
 If you have something that really needs to be private, don’t use the translation service.

 I expect most people will read that as “don’t use Skype”, instead.

 Skype calls recorded by Skype: unlikely

 Encryption in Skype remains murky.
-On one hand, Microsoft is pretty clear that instant messaging traffic (text) is sent to its servers as well as the recipient.1 If there’s a Skype-to-Skype connection, it may be encrypted end-to-end, but messages sent to the Skype servers are encrypted only en route, and arrive there unencrypted.
+On one hand, Microsoft is pretty clear1 that Skype-to-Skype traffic is encrypted end-to-end.
+However, instant messaging traffic (text) is sent via Skype servers, and apparently only encrypted only en route.

 On top of that, there’s really no reliable way to tell what kind of connection you have, or even if you do have a Skype-to-Skype connection, that the information still isn’t being mirrored to Skype’s servers somehow.

-So, while we would like to rely on encryption as a clear indication that there are no Skype calls recorded (at least by Skype), that’s not a conclusion we can make.
-The technology is potentially recordable by the Skype servers.
-It’s not confirmed, but we have to assume that it is possible.
+So, while we would like to rely on encryption as a clear indication that no Skype calls are recorded (at least by Skype), that’s not a conclusion we can make.
+It’s clearly possible.